Genghis Khan Mongolian Barbecue

 Map Guide to Sapporo Beer Museum

-Sapporo Beer Garden is located in 9-2-10, Kita7 Jo, Higashi-Ku, Sapporo, Hokkaido, 065-0007 and is open from 11:30 to 22:00.
+Sapporo Beer Garden is located at 9-2-10, Kita7 Jo, Higashi-Ku, Sapporo, Hokkaido, 065-0007, and is open from 11:30 to 22:00.
 The All-You-Can-Eat and All-You-Can-Drink package costs 4,212 Yen (about 37 US$). *Prices may change without prior notice

 Check out our complete list of recommended Hotels in Sapporo, or you may also see available Airbnb properties in the city.

-Many thanks to Sapporo City Tourism Office for letting us experience the Sapporo Snow Festival in Hokkaido Prefecture.
+Many thanks to the Sapporo City Tourism Office for letting us experience the Sapporo Snow Festival in Hokkaido Prefecture.

 Also Read: